gravitational/teleport/rfd/0175-spiffe-federation.md

 - JWT SVIDs are less common and may not be supported by all SPIFFE implementations.

-Instead, we'll leverage a combination.
+Instead, we'll use a third option.
 The joining node will not use the X.509 certificate as a client certificate, but will instead present it as part of the join payload, with the server returning a challenge nonce.
 The client will sign the nonce with the private key corresponding to the X.509 certificate and